ArmanMal/webscrape/README.md

 This searches google and opens multiple links for that query.
+I added an option to filter out youtube and popular forum sites.